DEFRA/defra-docker-dotnetcore/README.md

 ## Versioning

-Images should be tagged according to the Dockerfile version and the version of .Net Core on which the image is based.
-For example, for Dockerfile version `1.0.0` based on .Net Core `3.1.0`, the built image would be tagged `1.0.0-dotnetcore3.1.0`.
+Images should be tagged according to the Dockerfile version and the version of .Net on which the image is based.
+For example, for Dockerfile version `1.0.0` based on .Net `3.1.0`, the built image would be tagged `1.0.0-dotnetcore3.1.0`.

 ## Example file